psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 ```{index} single: False news
 ```
 > If dissemination of false news is a crime in a newspaper, it is far worse in a member of the Folklore Society.
-The fiction of the " sin-eater " in modern times, stamped originally with the imprimatur of the Cambrian Archaeological Society, sealed 30 years later by the Folklore Society, has now received the august sanction of the British Association.
+The fiction of the "sin-eater" in modern times, stamped originally with the imprimatur of the Cambrian Archaeological Society, sealed 30 years later by the Folklore Society, has now received the august sanction of the British Association.
 Even the Celtic fringe does not deserve this treatment.,I am, &c.,
 >
 > N. W. THOMAS., Oswestry.